-"(b) that the new proposed criteria outlined below, be approved;

-- (i) potential beneficiaries must reside or work in the Franschhoek Valley or be in the service of Stellenbosch Municipality for at least for 3 years; - (ii) preferential treatment will be given to First Time Home Owners; - (iii) preferential treatment will begin to previously disadvantaged individuals in the allocation process, if they qualify in term of 3.3.1; and - (iv) should the need (people who qualify) outweigh the demand, then the criteria listed above will be converted into a point system in determining the final list of qualifying beneficiary."
+- "(b) that the new proposed criteria outlined below, be approved; - (i) potential beneficiaries must reside or work in the Franschhoek Valley or be in the service of Stellenbosch Municipality for at least for 3 years; - (ii) preferential treatment will be given to First Time Home Owners; - (iii) preferential treatment will begin to previously disadvantaged individuals in the allocation process, if they qualify in term of 3.3.1; and - (iv) should the need (people who qualify) outweigh the demand, then the criteria listed above will be converted into a point system in determining the final list of qualifying beneficiary."

-Thereafter, the Department: Housing Development received a number of 136 applications for the 50 available plots.
+Thereafter, the Department: Housing Development received a number of 136 applications of which only 50 vacant plots were available.
 In accordance with the Sales Agreements, the potential beneficiary has two (2) months to secure the necessary funding.

-Table 3:24: Title Deeds status as at 30 June 2020
+Table 3:22: Title Deeds status as at 30 June 2020